Road to the Olympic Games: Short track world championships | CBC Sports

 Road to the Olympic Games: Short track world championships

 Watch Road to the Olympic Games, our weekly program spotlighting the best high-performance athletes from Canada and around the world.
-On this week's edition of the program, watch ISU world championship short track speed skating.
+On this week's edition of the program, watch coverage of the short track world championships.

-Click on the video player above Saturday at 2 p.m.
-ET to watch Road to the Olympic Games coverage of the ISU short track world championships in Sofia, Bulgaria.
+Click on the video player above Sunday at 1 p.m.
+ET to watch Road to the Olympic Games coverage of the short track world championships.

 Comments